Prelude and Fugue in E-flat minor, BWV 853: Prelude

 It is a deeply meditative, inward song, halfway between recitative-arioso and nocturne, with an extremely rich harmonic diversity.
 The piece calms down in the final bars, dying away in an atmosphere of mystery.

 Few composers have conveyed such depth of sentiment using minimal means and straightforward expression as Bach does in this piece.
-Music critic Cecil Gray interpreted the postlude as a kind of postlude, suggesting a reflection after a tragic event—citing the phrase "It is finished" (John 19:30)—or as a musical equivalent of a Pietà.
+Music critic Cecil Gray interpreted the prelude as a kind of postlude, suggesting a reflection after a tragic event—citing the phrase "It is finished" (John 19:30)—or as a musical equivalent of a Pietà.

 The descending tritones evoke the adagio of the Toccata for organ in C major, BWV 564.

 The German harpsichordist Alexander Weimann draws connections between many elements of the ending (notated Adagio) of Alessandro Scarlatti's Toccata d'ottava stesa in D minor and this prelude.

 According to Keller, the tempo is around 44 beats per minute, a notion confirmed by Badura-Skoda, who notes: "The tempo must not be too slow."

 The presence of arpeggio signs, many of which are absent in the autograph manuscript (P 415), do appear in other copies (P 202 and P 203), and invite a free style of "arpeggiation".